Loraine, wife, mother and grandmother shares favorite family recipes. Most are easy to make, 'cause she doesn't like to stay in the kitchen.

 Homemade Bing Bars

 These look and taste just like Bing candy bars.
-The ones I made are actually the size of Bing bars.
-To make bite sized candies, make the cherry center smaller.
-Alternatively, you can cut the bars in fourths when serving.
+The ones I made are actually the size of the original, as well.
+To make bite-sized candies, make the cherry center smaller.
+Alternatively, you can cut the bars into quarters when serving.
 This makes a very pretty plate of candy.

 - 2 cups mini marshmallows

 - 1/8 cup butter

 - 1/2 teaspoon vanilla

 - 1 1/2 cup sugar

 - 1/4 teaspoon salt

 - 12 ounces chocolate chips

 - 1 teaspoon vanilla